• Skip to primary navigation

 This page features videos made by a French family living in Canada.
 The videos discuss life in Canada, moving across the Atlantic, and the differences in daily life when you’re an expatriate.
 It’s a great watch for any French classroom, because no matter where we live, most of us know people who have moved from another country.
 It’s a helpful insight into what it’s like to be living in a different culture.

-I hope you find a great French Youtube channel you can use with your French class!
+I hope you find some great French Youtube channels you can use with your French class!

 Looking for French music to listen to in class?
-Try THIS LIST for songs I’m loving right now or THIS LIST for songs teens love!
+Try these French songs that I’m loving right now or these French songs teens love!

 Merci beaucoup pour ces idées géniales